siqirua/tp/docs/UserGuide.md

   command in advance.

 Examples:
-* `sortStuScore c/Midterm r/true` returns the sorted students whose midterm scores are in descending order.
+* `sortScore c/Midterm r/true` returns the sorted students whose midterm scores are in descending order.

 ### Auto grading all the students: `autoGrade`